absolomb/absolomb.github.io/_posts/2018-04-12-Linux-x86-TCP-Reverse-Shell.md

 tags: [slae]
 ---

 This is the second assignment for the SLAE which is the Linux x86 TCP Reverse Shell.
-This one will actually be less complex than the bind shell as there are less things to do and we'll be able to reuse a lot of code from the bind shell.
+This one will actually be less complex than the bind shell as there are less things to do..
+I break down the code pretty thorougly in the bind shell write up, so this one won't be as detailed due to a lot of the code being the same.
+You can check out the bind shell write up [here](https://www.sploitspren.com/2018-04-10-Linux-x86-TCP-Bind-Shell/).

 To kick things off I've modified our existing bind shell C code to instead send a reverse shell.
 I also updated the dup2() portion to loop in the code to make things a bit cleaner.

 ```c
 #include <sys/socket.h>